krassykrastev/FileStarter/README.md

 ---

-## 🏖 Vacation Mode: Temporarily disable auto-start using a date range.
-Perfect for holidays/ time off:
+## 🏖 Vacation Mode: Temporarily disable auto-start using a date range:
+Perfect for holidays / time off:
 - Turn auto-start OFF from a specific date
 - Optionally set an "until" date
 - Auto-start resumes automatically after the period ends